jamesfowkes/adl/README.md

 Specify parameters for your application and read/set them over serial.
 Optionally, place them into non-volatile storage.

-Perfect for last-minute changes for the colour of LEDs, IP addresses, delay timings...
+Perfect for setting the colour of LEDs, IP addresses, delay timings.
+Also for reading variables from your application, like temperatures, counters, etc.

+Numeric parameters can be specified with min/max limits so you don't have to worry about that yourself.
+Limited parameters can either clip out of range values of ignore them.

- - Support for integers, boolean, RGB triplets and strings
+ - So far, there's support for integers, booleans, RGB triplets and strings

 ## Custom Code Support